jarsonX/jarsonX/README.md

 WHAT I AM CURRENTLY LEARNING?

 I am studing Machine Learning & Data Science.
 Most of my free time is occupied by working with Python, SQL and different data visualizations tools like Power BI.
 Sadly, I am an incurable case of someone who needs to know WHY it works, not only HOW (it really gives me headaches sometimes).
-That's why I also like to read about computing in general, algorithmics and machine learning - a recommendation of a good book related to those topics is always welcome!
+That's why I also like to read about mathematics, computing in general, algorithmics and machine learning - a recommendation of a good book related to those topics is always welcome!

 <!---
 jarsonX/jarsonX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.